-Timely announcements about alumni affairs and events can be found on the website (www.vaughn.edu); in the alumni email newsletter; in the alumni publication, Vaughn College Magazine; or on social media, including Facebook, Twitter and LinkedIn.
+Timely announcements about alumni affairs and events can be found on the website (www.vaughn.edu); in the alumni newsletter; in the alumni publication, Vaughn College Magazine; or on social media, including Facebook, Twitter and LinkedIn.
 All graduates from every era of this institution whether the Casey Jones School of Aeronautics, the Academy of Aeronautics, the College of Aeronautics or Vaughn College-are encouraged to attend alumni meetings and events.

-For more information about upcoming activities, to organize reunion events or to reconnect with your alma mater, contact Amanda Talty, associate vice president of development and alumni affairs, at 718.429.6600, ext.
-120 or email almanda.talty@vaughn.edu.
+For more information about upcoming activities, to organize reunion events or to reconnect with your alma mater, or make a contributon, contact Amanda Talty, associate vice president of institutional advancement, at 718.429.6600, ext.
+120 or email amanda.talty@ vaughn.edu.